snixembed - proxy StatusNotifierItems as XEmbedded systemtray-spec icons

 make to build and if desired

-make install to install, by default
+make install to install,

 For Gentoo/Portage, powerman made an ebuild.